aadi-python/geolm/README.md

 ### Streamlit interface

 An experimental Streamlit app provides a simple web interface for uploading a PDF and viewing the resulting 3‑D model.
-Make sure the `DEEPSEEK_API_KEY` environment variable is set, then run:
+Make sure the `OPENROUTER_API_KEY` environment variable is set, then run:

 ```bash
 streamlit run streamlit_app.py